GSA/search-gov-website/indexing/metadata.md

 <meta name="article:section" content="example" />
 ```
 - **Detail:** While not often used by commercial search engines due to [keyword stuffing](https://support.google.com/webmasters/answer/66358?hl=en), Search.gov indexes your keywords, if you have added them.
 - **Data Gathering Logic:** We pull all fields listed into one "Tags" field for searching and future facet filtering.
+We also dedupe keywords so that our `Tags` field only contains unique terms.
+Each keyword will be treated as a unique term when searching and filtering content.
 - **Used In:** Query matching, term frequency scoring, faceted search (upcoming feature)